Agentic Link Construction for Environment and Intent Aware 6G Communication: Proposed Method

-Finally, the preference vector $\bm{{\mathit{p}}}$ is concatenated with the multimodal LLM output and passed through multiple actor networks to produce the final decision strategies for different physical-layer modules.
-The output of the $i$-th actor network can be expressed as
+Finally, the multimodal feature $\bm{\mathit{Y}}_{\mathrm{LLM}}$ is fed into multiple executor networks to generate the final decision strategies for different physical-layer modules.
+The output of the $i$-th executor network can be expressed as:

-where $N_a$ denotes the number of decision modules such as channel coding, modulation, power control, and resource allocation.
-The overall physical-layer configuration is thus represented as
+where $n$ denotes the number of decision modules such as channel coding, modulation, power control, and resource allocation.
+The overall physical-layer configuration is thus represented as:

 which forms the final multimodal communication strategy determined jointly by the semantic intent and the CSI conditions.